Welcome to

 Financial Support

-Benefits include a competitive stipend, paid tuition and fees, and health insurance coverage for the duration of the student's degree program.
-Financial support is contingent upon satisfactory progress toward the doctoral degree.
+Benefits may include a competitive stipend, paid tuition and fees, and health insurance coverage for the duration of the student's degree program.
+Financial support is contingent upon availability of funds and satisfactory progress toward the doctoral degree.
 Students admitted to the master's programs are eligible for, but not guaranteed, financial support.

 Fellowship Opportunities